DepartureLabsIC/DLIP/DLIP1.md

 string_concat("{}::{}", GROUP, STANDARD_IDENTIFIER)
 ```

 Here, `GROUP` refers to the group or organization that published the standard and `STANDARD_IDENTIFIER` is a unique identifier for the standard.
-For example, the `DL::ICRC_1` identifier is used for this Departure Labs ICRC 1 standard.
+For example, the `DL::ICRC_1` identifier is used for this Departure Labs DLIP 1 standard.